niujiaojiao/ZhengHuLab/content/authors/beina/_index.md

 - Research Assistants (RA)
 ---

-Beina is a research assitant in Hu lab.
+Beina is a research assistant in Hu lab.
 Before joing the lab, she received MSc in Biological Technology at Shenzhen Institute of Advanced Technology working on improving the safety of CAR-T immunotherapy.
 In Hu Lab, she is interested in using patient-derived organoids as models to study tumor clonal evolution.